Comte Arnau: History of the song

 Count Arnau always said he was a lord of the castle Mataplana count is the most popular myth, most discussed in the most representative and emblematic Ripollès passionately, but also is one of the most genuine and original Catalonia.
 The myth of Count Arnau based on a famous folk song to music: the "Song of the Count Arnau."
 Count Arnau, a mythical and hidden historical references, is a personality.
 Although the core is a popular song, is one of the most original creations that gave the legendary Catalan, as there is no equivalent in any other culture, as often happens in popular songs.
-When Barbarossa, dips (or vampires) and other ogres and evil are part of our cultural tradition and it is time to achieve relief Count Arnau that taking appointed into account the original and popular literary reworkings later.
+When Barbarossa, dips (or vampires) and other ogres and evil are part of the Catalan cultural tradition and it is time to achieve relief, Count Arnau that taking appointed into account the original and popular literary reworkings later.
 The World Wide Web (WWW) there is only one text that says the figure of Count Arnau.
 Archaeology of the legend of Count Arnau.